desihub/desidatamodel/doc/DESI_SPECTRO_DATA/NIGHT/EXPID/focus-EXPID.rst

 Note that other than the blank data primary HDU, the order of the other HDUs is arbitrary and some FOCUSn(T) HDUs may even be missing.
-The nominal set (1,3,6,8) is the plan for full DESI, but particularly during commissioning other combinations will appear in the data.
+The nominal set (1,4,6,9) is the plan for full DESI, but particularly during commissioning other combinations will appear in the data.
+Always access by ``EXTNAME`` not HDU number.

 Other than the name and number of the HDUs, the structure of this format is identical to the guide GFA raw data.

-*Needs help*: are the camera numbers, *e.g.* ``FOCUS4``, always the same?
-Does the order of camera numbers vary from file to file?

 FITS Header Units
 =================